 Make Lifetime Gifts

 Another way to avoid probate is to simply give away your property to your beneficiaries while you are living.
 Carefully planned gifting can also free those assets from gift and estate taxes.
 The following are usually nontaxable gifts:

-- Tuition payments on behalf of an individual directly to an educational institution
+- tuition payments on behalf of an individual directly to an educational institution; and

 Other Ways to Bypass or Minimize Probate